CBIIT/cellminercdb/www/files/guide.md

 * <a href="http://www.cancerrxgene.org/" target="_blank" class="dm">Sanger/Massachusetts General Hospital Genomics of Drug Sensitivity in Cancer (GDSC)</a>
 * <a href="https://sclccelllines.cancer.gov/sclc/" target="_blank">NCI/DTP Small Cell Lung Cancer Project (SCLC)</a>
 ![Screenshot of CellMinerCDB Application](files/Slide17.jpeg) **Figure 16**: Summary of Molecular Drug Activity Data for the six data sources currently included in CellMinerCDB.
 For the drug data, combo is a two-drug combinations from the NCI60 Almanac.
 For molecular data types, the numbers indicate the number of genes with a particular data type.
 Gene level mutation and methylation were computed using specific scripts described in cellminercdb paper (see reference below).
 A Grey tab indicates that is no data available.
-Numbers highlighted in blue indices news features and those in red indicates change of number of features compare to the previous release.
+Numbers highlighted in red indices news features and those in blue indicates change of number of features compare to version 1.0 release.

 ![Screenshot of CellMinerCDB Application](files/Slide18.jpeg) **Figure 17**: Cell line overlaps between data sources.